Unhappy public not sure who to blame for high gas

 Nissen, who is paid by the mile, said he has seen his paychecks shrink because his employer has cut back delivery runs in reaction to the rising cost of fuel.
 "It needs to change and change quick," he said.
 "I got bills I got to pay, and half the time I can't pay them."

 On the presidential campaign trail, Mitt Romney called on Obama last weekend to fire his energy secretary, interior secretary and Environmental Protection Agency administrator, dubbing them "the gas-hike trio."
-Fellow Republican Newt Gingrich promised to roll the price of gas back to $2.50 a gallon if he's elected.
+Fellow Republican Newt Gingrich promised to roll the price of gas back to $2.50 a gallon if he is elected.

 Obama mocked Gingrich's promise, saying, "They start acting like they've got a magic wand and will give you cheap gas forever if you elect us."